moontography/photosaic/README.md

 for `photosaic.build()` to complete.
 Therefore, `photosaic` has an `EventEmitter`, `photosaic.emitter` you can listen for `processing` events to get the progress of the mosaic being built.

-There will be a total of `gridNum^2` total iterations processed.
+There will be a total of `gridNum^2` iterations processed.

 ```js
 const photosaic = Photosaic(source, subImgs, opts)